xcart/xcart-docs/_pages/kb_en/seo_and_promotion/segment_integration.md

 Segment is integrated with hundreds of tools and applications for further processing of the collected information such as Mixpanel, Google Analytics, Localytics, etc.

-Below are the most popular applications that can be configured via the Segment Integration module:
+Below are the most popular advertising applications that can be configured via the Segment Integration module:

 * {% link "Kissmetrics" ref_C3AVd3Zp %}
-* Google Adds
+* {% link "Google AdWords " ref_0XLukKQy %}
-* Pinterest Tags
+* {% link "Pinterest Tag " ref_7efT5dbq %}